nekcht/oracle-queue-monitor/README.md

 4. Results are shown in live plots, one window per source.
 5. An anomaly is flagged if the queue grows unusually fast (upward-only detection).

+## Notes
+The application may require the Oracle Instant Client for older Oracle versions.
+It can be downloaded from [Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client/downloads.html) and the installation path must be set in `settings.json` or from the GUI under Settings.

+For anomaly detection, the application uses a rolling [AutoRegressive (AR)](https://www.statsmodels.org/stable/generated/statsmodels.tsa.ar_model.AutoReg.html) model to forecast expected queue values.
+Only upward spikes are treated as anomalies, since queues can naturally drop to zero without indicating a problem.

 ## Screenshots

 <table>